davidwl/AppLaunchpad/docs/general-settings.md

 - **description**: a configuration element that allows you to specify a list of themes that are available on the website.
 The children elements are:
     * **themes** (mandatory) is an array of available themes, for example `themes: ['light', 'dark']`.
     * **defaultTheme** (mandatory) the default theme used by the application.
-    * **nodeViewURLDecorator** (optional) you can add an internal Luigi View URL decorator (an example is below).
+    * **nodeViewURLDecorator** (optional) you can add an internal AppLaunchpad View URL decorator (an example is below).
 This object adds a query parameter where you can add a current theme used by the application when micro-frontends are loaded.
 - **example**:
 ```javascript
 theming : {